johnser/BlueProx/README.md

 The code will scan and skip any Bluetooth advertising data that is under 20 bytes (since the Eddystone UID must have atleast that many).
 >KeyInstance2 in the code will trigger an additional function (open the trunk in this case) but its optional to use.

+An interesting note is that since every bluetooth beacon is compared to the `KeyName` and `KeyInstance`  variables, there is a noti

 # Pictures